Consensys/doc.common/README.md

 * Material for MkDocs template overrides.
 * MkDocs configurations and requirement files.

-View the [wiki](https://github.com/ConsenSys/doc.common/wiki) of this repository for documentation guidelines.
+View the [Doctools site](https://consensys.net/docs/doctools/) for documentation guidelines.

 If you have any questions about ConsenSys products or documentation, request support on [Discord](https://discord.gg/6cfyqRGbzq).